 The feel is light and airy, the decor crisp and fresh.
-Walls are pastel or white, floors are pine, rafters are limewashed, lighting is subtle.
+Walls are pastel or white, floors are pine, rafters are limewashed.
 Each cottage has its own personality, part dictated by the colours: sofas may be cherry red, cream or striped blue; kitchen units could be canary yellow or burnt orange.
-The attention paid to the detailing is exceptional - Italian brushed steel lamps, cool white circular basins, German chrome toasters and kettles.
+The quality and attention to detail is exceptional by Greek standards - brushed steel lamps, chic circular basins, German chrome toasters and kettles.
 Muslin hangs at French windows, behind which lie shutters; there's air con for summer which doubles as heating (along with fireplaces) for out-of-season stays - but no radiator central heating.

 Covered patios protect you from the sun and are furnished with canvas directors' chairs and painted metal tables.

 - Air conditioning

 - Cots Available